roundtableAI/alias-tracker/README.md

 The Alias tracker takes an optional initialization argument `max_n_characters`, when specifies the max number of characters the JSON string of each `question_history` can be (by default, this is 50,000; we highly recommend setting it to at least 20,000).
 The extension also requires a `page_id` parameter on every trial where the extension is used.
 This allows you to easily compare responses across participants even if there are conditional timelines or repeated questions.

-For fingerprinting, the Alias tracker generates a fingerprinting id and adds it to the jsPsych data on every `jsPsychSurveyText` trial with the Alias extension.
+For fingerprinting, the Alias tracker generates a fingerprint id and adds it to the jsPsych data on every `jsPsychSurveyText` trial with the Alias extension.
 You can then pass this id to the API to identify duplicate participants, their locations, and device information.
+Note that there is only one fingerprint id generated per participant-session.

 We include a full example of using our extension in a JsPsych experiment in the [public/](public/) directory.
 Here is a simplified example: